 Thinking of coaching yourself but don’t know where to start?
 It’s so much easier than you think.
 One of the simplest methods that I use in coaching is to ‘chunk down’.
-We’re so focused on the end result that we tend to load everything up into one big pile and then boom, we’re overwhelmed or place it in the too hard basket.
+We’re so focused on the end result that we tend to load everything up into one big pile and then boom, we’re overwhelmed or place it in the too-hard basket.

-By chunking down or making into smaller sections, we’re able to work out a systematic process that gives us our step one, step two and so on.
+By chunking down or making it into smaller sections, we’re able to work out a systematic process that gives us our step one, step two and so on.
 Let’s look at it this way, if you’re going to create a meal that you’ve never cooked before, here’s what you may do:

 - Look at recipes

 - Decide what you like to cook